melaniaandrisan/melaniaandrisan.github.io/_posts/2018-09-25-Paleo-banana-bread.md

 - parchment paper (or butter for the tray)

 ### Ingredients
-(Tip: check the ones you already added to your ball )

 - 3 big bananas frozen or fresh
 - 3 large eggs
 - 1 cup nuts butter (which one you like, I choose almond and chuncy peanut butter)